juliengabryelewicz/prestashop_ws/README.md

-# Prestashop Web Service Node Module (Alpha version)
+# Prestashop Web Service Node Module

-Node module which allows you to connect with PrestaShop via Webservice (WORK IN PROGRESS)
+Node module which allows you to connect with PrestaShop via Webservice

 ## How to install